 The NHS will continue to support staff in ensuring that the guidance is followed in all healthcare settings.

-We do understand that it can be frustrating, but we also know that when patients come to see us they are often sick and vulnerable, so we feel it would be wrong to not take these small precautions that can protect people.
+We do understand that it can be frustrating, but we also know that when patients come to see us they are often very sick and vulnerable, so we feel it we must take these small precautions that can protect people.